gagandeepahuja09/tech_articles/databases/dynamo_db/geek_narrator_talk.md

 **Concurrent Updates in DynamoDB**
 * Dynamo paper mentions maintaining multiple versions of the same key.
 It leaves the job on conflict resolution to the application layer.
+    * *Write consistency:* All writes go to the same leader.
+No write consistency issues.
+With Cassandra, we can have write consistency issues (if we use lightweight transactions, could be resolved but would be much slower).
+    * *Read consistency:* Inconsistency can be there if we hit the GSI/read replica.
+    * If we have concurrent requests for key K, those would be ordered as per the arrival order.
+* *Asserting conditions*: Add balance to Y account only if the balance has already been removed from X account.

+**What happens when the leader goes down?**
+* A new leader election will happen.
+That leader will ensure that is caught up with all the latest changes.
+* Slight availability blip is still possible during leader election.
+But Amazon has high enough availability (even though leaderless would have higher availability).
+* DynamoDB has added another feature to the leader election to ensure that leader election is not very frequent.
+If leader doesn't get the reply from the leader, before asking for starting the leader election, it asks other replicas.

+**CAP Theorem**
+* When we have a distributed system with replication, we could have a n/w partition b/w those nodes.
+In that case, we have to choose b/w one of the 2 options, we cannot get both:
+    * we want a consistent view of the database.
+    * our nodes won't able to able to accept reads and writes.
+* DynamoDB is a CP system.
+In case of n/w partitions, it will reject writes.
+Cassandra and Dynamo are AP systems.
+* It still has high availability.
+Its availability is better than many AP systems.
+One of the reason is the small size of the storage nodes (small partitions) which helps in recovering quickly.
+In a small storage node, we can spin up a new node quickly and copy the data.

+**PACELC Theorem**
+* PACELC theorem is a generalization of CAP theorem as it talks about both network partition and the normal case.
+If Partition, you get either one of Availability or Consistency else you get either one of Latency or Consistency.
+* In the normal case, DynamoDB favor latency as it would accept writes for a quorum and not require successful writes from all nodes.

+**Transaction Support In DynamoDB**
+* Transaction support in DynamoDB is very different from relational databases.
+* In case of RDBMS, transaction could be locking the rows for much longer.
+We could accepting user input or doing API calls in between.
+* DynamoDB instead supports transactions via batch support.
+Long running transactions are not supported.
+All the instructions in the batch will be performed in a transaction providing rollback capabilities.
+* Transactions are not recommended for high contention writes.
+It will lead to the txns failing if the write to the same item arrives at the same time.

+**DynamoDB And Change Data Capture**
+* Every time a write record comes into the table, it will also write that to a stream.
+The stream can be consumed like a Kafka or Kinesis stream for usecases like:
+    * DB aggregations (on any of DynamoDB or other tables).
+    * Broadcast event for other use cases: could use event bridge/SNS/Kafka for that.
+    * Analytics.
+* Each partition will have a different consumer.